| |

 database to the state the database was in before the failure.

-same disks, a disk failure would prevent you from taking a backup
+the same disks, a disk failure would prevent you from taking a

-recovery model, and the current transaction log contains minimally
+bulk-logged recovery model, and the current transaction log

-logged transactions.
-In this situation, a transaction log backup
+contains minimally logged transactions.
+In this situation, a

-a database which already exists, is using the full or bulk-logged
+restore a database which already exists, is using the full or

-recovery models, and the transaction log contains active
+bulk-logged recovery models, and the transaction log contains

-transactions, an error similar to the following is displayed:
+active transactions, an error similar to the following is

 Server: Msg 3159, Level 16, State 1, Line 1

-backed up.
-Use BACKUP LOG WITH NORECOVERY to backup the log if it
+been backed up.
+Use BACKUP LOG WITH NORECOVERY to backup the log if

-contains work you do not want to lose.
-Use the WITH REPLACE or WITH
+it contains work you do not want to lose.
+Use the WITH REPLACE or

 contents of the log.